First Time Login

 Richard Wallace Faculty Incentive Grants

-The Mizzou Alumni Association supports the development of junior faculty through its Dr. Richard Wallace Faculty Incentive Grants program.
+The Mizzou Alumni Association supports the development of faculty through its Dr. Richard Wallace Faculty Incentive Grants program.

 In the spirit of service modeled by the founding families that made possible the 1839 founding of the University of Missouri, the Mizzou Alumni Association Student Board will recognize 39 outstanding seniors for their academic achievement, leadership and service to the University and community.
 Additionally, each MIZZOU '39 honoree names one faculty or staff member to be recognized for the impact he or she has made on the lives of MU students.